matthias-reis/aithir.de/_content/storylines/world-2.md

 - 8% district heating
 - 15% renewable energy

-This contains about 70% of fossile energy sources.
+This contains about 70% of fossil energy sources.
 The renewable part mainly comes from wood, which also doesn't scale well and also has unwanted short-term emissions.
 So the structural problem is immense and the costs will have to be paid by the owners of the buildings.